-By listing these decorated heroes we by no way are overlooking the very important role many Indigenous women made to the war effort, both overseas and at home.
+By listing these decorated heroes we by no way are overlooking the very important role many Indigenous women made in the war effort, both overseas and at home.

 This is but a short list of the many whose chests proudly bore the medals they so justly deserved:

-Charles Henry Byce, Chapleau, Ontario (his mother was a Cree from Moose Factory, Ontario; his father, non-Aboriginal WW I hero from Westmeath, Ontario); Distinguished Conduct Medal and Military Medal; WW II
+Charles Henry Byce, Chapleau, Ontario (his mother was a Cree from Moose Factory, Ontario; his father, a non-Indigenous WW I hero from Westmeath, Ontario); Distinguished Conduct Medal and Military Medal; WW II

 William Cleary, Innu, Pointe-Bleue, Quebec; awarded the Military Medal; WW I